Why Dairy Products are Harmful for Your Child

 Dairy products are derived from the milk of cows.
 Cow’s milk is a highly specialized baby formula designed for baby cows but not designed for baby human beings (or adult human beings either!).
 Cow baby formula contains special hormones for baby cows.
 These hormones are not good for human beings.
 This is why even organic milk is still not good for your child as compared to human breast milk.
 It’s best just to have your child start life without dairy products.

-Cow’s milk that is not organic contains antibiotics and growth hormones to increase milk production.
-These antibiotics and additional growth hormones are also a very bad idea for human beings, especially very young human beings whose immune systems can be especially fragile.
+Cow’s milk that is not organic contains growth hormones to increase milk production.
+These additional growth hormones are also a very bad idea for human beings, especially very young human beings whose immune systems can be especially fragile.

 Cow’s milk contains casein, which reacts with the opiate receptors in the temporal lobes of the brain.
 The temporal lobes are involved with speech and auditory integration.
 When casein reacts with the opiate receptors in the temporal lobes, it can mimic the effect of opiate drugs, and this may negatively impact speech and auditory integration.
 It is worth noting that the peptide from milk is called caseomorphin.